Yejashi/obsidianNotes/Research/Papers/Sub-GMN/Sub-GMN Paper.md

 Output → k similarity scores → richer than single number.

 #### Step 2 --> Node to Node Attention
 NTN produces similarity → but every pair treated independently so far.
-We also want to model:
+We also want to model: "Given query node A → which data node is overall most important?"